fastify/fastify-static/README.md

 Default: `false`

 First, try to send the brotli encoded asset (if supported by `Accept-Encoding` headers), then gzip, and finally the original `pathname`.
 Skip compression for smaller files that do not benefit from it.

+> ⚠ Warning: `allowedPath` is evaluated against the requested path before pre-compressed variants are selected.
+A request for `/file.txt` can serve `/file.txt.gz` or `/file.txt.br` when the client accepts that encoding, even if direct requests to `.gz` or `.br` files are denied by `allowedPath`.
+Treat pre-compressed files as public alternate encodings of the same asset: keep restricted compressed files outside the served root, disable `preCompressed`, or deny the base path too.

 Assume this structure with the compressed asset as a sibling of the uncompressed counterpart: